Street & Smith

 Street & Smith or Street & Smith Publications, Inc., was a New York City publisher specializing in inexpensive paperbacks and magazines referred to as dime novels and pulp fiction.
 They also published comic books and sporting yearbooks.
 Among their many titles was the science fiction pulp magazine Astounding Stories, acquired from Clayton Magazines in 1933, and retained until 1961.
 Street & Smith was founded in 1855, and was bought out in 1959.
-The Street & Smith headquarters were at 79 Seventh Avenue in Manhattan; they were designed by Henry F. Kilburn.
-Notable creations to emerge from the company include The Shadow, Doc Savage and The Avenger.
+The Street & Smith headquarters was at 79 Seventh Avenue in Manhattan; they were designed by Henry F. Kilburn.
+Creations to emerge from the company included The Shadow, Doc Savage and The Avenger.